 Co-authored by Alix Sampson, Performance Analyst and Amelia Phillips, Functional Analyst

-Despite this momentous outcome, many people in the lesbian, gay, bisexual, transgender and intersex (LGBTI+) community still face discrimination and prejudice.
+Despite these momentous outcomes, many people in the LGBTI+ community still face discrimination and prejudice.

 There’s more to be done